Road to Nowhere and Waterfalls in the Great Smoky Mountains

 Deep Creek Waterfalls

 Now that you’ve gotten a taste of the serenity of Great Smoky Mountains National Park, turn around and go see some beautiful and relaxing waterfalls.
 From the Road to Nowhere, make your way back to town and take a left on Depot Street.
 Follow the signs to Deep Creek Tube Center & Campground, making sure to follow West Deep Creek Road.

 Three miles after leaving the center of town, you’ll come to the Deep Creek entrance to the park.
-Well-marked trail signs lead you to three waterfalls: Juney Whank, Indian Creek and Toms Branch.
-The Juney Whank and Indian Creek trails have moderate slopes, while Toms Branch is the closest to the trailhead.
+Well-marked trail signs lead you to three waterfalls: Juney Whank, Indian Creek and Tom Branch.
+The Juney Whank and Indian Creek trails have moderate slopes, while Tom Branch is the closest to the trailhead.

 Please use caution and obey all rules and warnings posted near waterfalls.
 The rocks around waterfalls are often slippery, and the currents can be very strong.

-After your hike, park in town and walk to any one of Bryson City’s great lunch spots such as Jimmy Mac’s on Main Street, The Filling Station Deli and Sub Shop on Everett Street or Anthony’s Italian Restaurant on Depot Street.
+After your hike, park in town and walk to any one of Bryson City’s great lunch spots such as Jimmy Mac’s on Main Street, The High Test Deli and Sweet Shop on Everett Street or Anthony’s Italian Restaurant on Depot Street.